What Is the Circle of Doom in Public Speaking (and How to Avoid It)

 What moment felt natural and easy?

-That instinctive “that bit went well” feeling is your best guide.
-It’s the beginning of success remembered, the antidote to the Circle of Doom.
+That instinctive "that bit went well" feeling is your best guide.
+It is the beginning of success remembered, the antidote to the Circle of Doom.

 The Psychology Behind the Circle of Doom

 Public speaking anxiety is rarely about the present moment.
-It’s about memory.
+It is about memory.

 When something goes wrong in front of others, your brain stores that moment as a social threat.
-It’s wired to protect you from humiliation or rejection, so the next time you’re in a similar situation, it floods your body with stress hormones, even before you start speaking.
+It is wired to protect you from humiliation or rejection, so the next time you are in a similar situation, it floods your body with stress hormones before you even start speaking.

-That’s why your hands shake or your heart races even when you know your content perfectly.
-Your body isn’t reacting to the audience.
-It’s reacting to what happened last time.
+That is why your hands shake or your heart races even when you know your content perfectly.
+Your body is not reacting to the audience.
+It is reacting to what happened last time.

-The only way to change that pattern is through new experiences.
-Each time you speak and things go better, even slightly better, your brain learns that public speaking is safe again.
+The only way to change the pattern is through new experiences.
+Each time you speak and it goes better, even slightly better, your brain learns that public speaking is safe again.

-That’s why success remembered is so powerful.
-You’re not just thinking positively, you’re retraining your brain’s response to speaking.
+That is why success remembered is so powerful.
+You are not just thinking positively, you are retraining your brain's response to speaking.

 How to Break the Circle of Doom

-Breaking the Circle of Doom isn’t about ignoring your fears or pretending mistakes don’t matter, it’s about retraining how your brain interprets them.
+Breaking the Circle of Doom is not about ignoring your fears or pretending a mistake does not matter, it is about retraining how your brain reads it.
 Each time you respond differently to a setback, you weaken the old loop.
-By writing down your fears, planning your responses, and focusing on what went well after each talk, you start shifting from threat mode to growth mode.
-The aim isn’t to eliminate nervousness, it’s to stop letting it define you.
-With each positive experience, even small ones, you build a new circle: one of confidence, reflection, and steady improvement.
-Over time, that becomes your natural state every time you speak.
+Write down your fears, plan your responses, and focus on what went well afterwards, and you start shifting from threat mode to growth mode.
+The aim is not to eliminate the nervousness, it is to stop letting it define you.
+With each positive experience, even a small one, you build a new circle, one of confidence and steady improvement, until over time that becomes your natural state whenever you speak.

 1. Write Your Fears Down

-Before your next talk, take five minutes to write down everything you’re afraid might happen.
-Don’t censor yourself, include it all.
+Before your next presentation, take five minutes to write down everything you are afraid might happen.
+Do not censor yourself; include it all.

 Then, for each fear, write a short plan for what you would do if it happened.

-By turning fears into scenarios with responses, you move from panic to preparation.
-You have already rehearsed your recovery in your head, which means your brain no longer sees it as a threat.
+By turning a fear into a scenario with a response, you move from panic to preparation.
+You have already rehearsed the recovery in your head, so your brain no longer sees it as a threat.

 2. Reframe Reflection Into Feedback

-After each talk, resist the temptation to analyse mistakes.
-Instead, ask:
+After each presentation, resist the temptation to analyse the mistakes.
+Ask instead:

 What went better than last time?